-Motivation…it’s about elusive as a meet and greet with Taylor Swift.
-More often than not, people hope motivation strikes them like lightening.
+Motivation…it’s about elusive as a meet and greets with Taylor Swift.
+More often than not, people hope motivation strikes them like lightning.
 I know I’m guilty of this, for sure.
 What if it doesn’t strike when you need it most?
-I’m sharing five ways I motivate myself to get over the burn out hurdle.
+I’m sharing five ways I motivate myself to get over the burnout hurdle.

 1. Lady’s Gaga’s Five Foot Two Documentary.

 Dude, I wasn’t a Lady Gaga fan until I watched this documentary.
 That woman is a hard-working beast, for sure!
 One of the most impactful scenes for me was when she was in severe pain, needing medical attention.
 I know that sounds awful, but when I’m in a moment where my physical meat suit is in pain and all I want to do is rest…I think WWLGD?
 What Would Lady Gaga Do?
 She would crush it.
 Granted, she has chefs, masseuses, personal assistants that alleviate burdens but that doesn’t mean I can’t crush it on my own!